threedworld-mit/tdw/Documentation/lessons/non_physics/floorplan_flood.md

 # The `FloorplanFlood` add-on

 The [`FloorplanFlood`](../../python/add_ons/floorplan_flood.md) add-on is a special case of [visual effects](visual_effects.md) in that it combines specialized visual effects with specific scenes.
 This add-on is a sub-class of the [`Floorplan` add-on](../scene_setup_high_level/floorplans.md).
-The `FloorplanFlood` add-on generates scene layouts that are exactly the same as `Floorplan`'s, using the exact same API.
-Additionally, it instantiates "flood effects" underneath floor sections of each room.
+The `FloorplanFlood` add-on generates scene layouts that are exactly the same as `Floorplan`'s, using the exact same API, except that it adds it instantiates "flood effects" underneath floor sections of each room.
 By raising the height of the flood object, you can simulate a "flooding" effect.

 The `FloorplanFlood` add-on doesn't work on pre-M1 Apple computers.